Reunion (Country Joe and the Fish album)

-Reunion is the sixth studio album by the American psychedelic rock group Country Joe and the Fish, released in 1977.
-It constituted a reunion of the members of the 1967 band.
+Reunion is the sixth and final studio album by the American psychedelic rock group Country Joe and the Fish, released in 1977.
+It constituted a reunion of the 1967 band's members.
 It was produced by Sam Charters for Fantasy Records and recorded between January and April 1977.
 The music is not as psychedelic, and several tracks are country rock.
+The album notably features songs written by every band member.